UFC Fight Night: When does Brian Ortega vs. Yair Rodriguez start in the UK and US this weekend?

 This weekend’s UFC Fight Night will be headlined by what should be an intriguing contest between Brian Ortega and Yair Rodriguez, with both men looking to stay in contention for the featherweight title.

-Ortega (15-2, 1 No Contest) last fought in September, when his second title fight ended in defeat – as well as his first – when the American was bested by Alexander Volkanovski.
+Ortega (15-2, 1 No Contest) last fought in September, when his second golden chance ended in defeat – as well as his first – when the American was bested by Alexander Volkanovski.

-Meanwhile, Rodriguez (13-3, 1 NC) has yet to fight for gold, but the Mexican showed his potential in a valiant loss to former champion Max Holloway in November.
+Meanwhile, Rodriguez (13-3, 1 NC) is yet to challenge for the title, but the Mexican showed potential in a valiant points loss to former champion Max Holloway in November.
+The dynamic striker even said that the UFC guaranteed him the title shot if he beat Ortega this Saturday.

-Both dynamic forward Rodriguez and jiu-jitsu specialist Ortega likely need a few more wins if they want to fight for the belt – again, in Ortega’s case – which means Saturday’s main event is an important fight for every fighter.
+Jiu-jitsu specialist Ortega likely needs a few more wins if he wants to fight for the belt again, having lost to Holloway before his loss to Volkanovski, meaning Saturday’s main event is an important fight for the Californian.

 Here’s everything you need to know.